top of page

 Montessori Kindergarten students are the leaders in the Preschool classroom.
 The Kindergarten program is structured to meet the developmental needs of students capable of pursuing a more academically challenging agenda throughout the day.
 Kindergarten students find joy in learning and collaboration with their peers as their social skills and self-confidence are solidified.

-• Kindergarten students are introduced to progressively more advanced Montessori materials and have longer and more in-depth lessons
+• Time to explore and learn through a variety of beautifully designed Montessori materials: Kindergarten students are introduced to progressively more advanced Montessori materials and have longer and more in-depth lessons

 To learn about all of our programs in greater depth, see our Curriculum Guide.